 3. If you do revenge cheat, you’ll delay healing

 “Is revenge cheating justified?
-In my opinion, no. Instead of investing time and energy in one’s recovery from a partner’s infidelity, crucial energy, time and attention will now be diverted toward “getting even” with them.
-This might give one a thrill initially, but will eventually deplete the person of their emotional energy,” says Pooja.
+In my opinion, no. Instead of investing time and energy in one’s recovery from a partner’s infidelity, crucial energy, time and attention will now be diverted toward ‘getting even’ with them.
+This will eventually deplete the person of their emotional energy,” says Pooja.

-So, does revenge cheating help?
+So, is revenge cheating worth it?
 Yes, if you’re looking for a catalyst for your imminent breakup.
+Otherwise, pondering over, “How can I get revenge on my cheating partner?”, is probably not your best move.
 If you do decide to go down this path, it’s important to know that you might just be worsening things in the long run.

 5. It might make you feel worse about yourself